Update 9/15: We’ve just released a brand new workflow management offering featuring a visual workflow designer! Learn more and try it out today!

 - This workflow assumes you’re logging notes from customer calls in HubSpot, and are creating HubSpot tasks for client feature requests, bugs, and other action items that come from those interactions.

-- You’re going to want to sync your HubSpot instance to the main project management tool or tools used in your company.
-If you need support from developers to build features for important clients, maybe you’ll sync HubSpot to Jira or GitHub.
-If it’s mainly bugs or product issues, maybe you’ll sync HubSpot to Zendesk.
-Whatever the tool is, a HubSpot sync will allow you to feed information to the teams and individuals who need to get involved to ensure your clients stay happy.
+- You’re going to want to connect your HubSpot instance to the main project management tool or tools used in your company.
+If you need support from developers to build features for important clients, maybe you’ll integrate HubSpot with Jira or GitHub.
+If it’s mainly bugs or product issues, maybe you’ll integrate HubSpot with Zendesk.
+Whatever the tool is, a HubSpot workflow will allow you to feed information to the teams and individuals who need to get involved to ensure your clients stay happy.

-- This sync should be bi-directional, so you can communicate directly with the team from within HubSpot.
+- This workflow should be bi-directional, so you can communicate directly with the team from within HubSpot.
 This also allows them to notify you when progress is made or they require feedback.

 Make remote work comfortable with Unito